Heart and Blood Conditions

 To diagnose this condition, your doctor will examine your child, check their heartbeat and use a stethoscope to listen to their heart.
 The doctor will ask for details about any symptoms your child has, their health history and your family health history.

 Some kinds of arrhythmia happen only once in a while.
-So arrhythmias can be hard to diagnose.
+When they are not happening, they can be difficult to detect.
+For this reason, arrhythmias can be hard to diagnose.